Inspection / Audits

 Our play area compliance inspections reports are unique, both comprehensive, practical and are a solutions focused working document.

 We provide play area inspection for Council Parks, Schools, Early Childhood and Commercial Playgrounds.

 What we do

-Playsafe Consulting Ltd is a professional services provider that specialises in providing playground safety inspections, design consultation and standards training throughout New Zealand.
-Playsafe's aim is to ensure children enjoy themselves, grow and develop through safe play.
+Playsafe Consulting Ltd is a professional services provider that specialises in providing playground safety inspections, surface impact testing, design review and inspection training throughout Australasia.

 Lack of supervision is associated with 40 percent of playground injuries.
 A recent study found that children play without adult supervision more often on school playgrounds (32 percent of the time) than playgrounds in parks (22 percent).